Key takeaways:

 - Improve communication in your team

-But I’ll be honest upfront: There are drawbacks to working with generic templates, and you’ll only really see these benefits with a Gantt chart that’s built to handle all the work you need to throw at it.
+But I’ll be honest upfront: There are drawbacks to working with generic templates, and you’ll only really see all these benefits with a Gantt chart that’s built to handle all the work you need to throw at it.

 So, in the second part of this post, I’ll also highlight the benefits of Gantt chart software with features to manage complex, long-term projects for your team.